TheD2Lab/BEACH-Gaze/README.md

+# About
 **B**each **E**nvironment for the **A**nalyti**c**s of **H**uman **Gaze** (BEACH-Gaze) provides reuseable and extensible support to the broader scientific community interested in descriptive and predictive gaze analytics applied to a wide range of domains.
 BEACH-Gaze is open-source software issued under the GNU General Public License.
 BEACH-Gaze provides sequential gaze analytics through window segmentation in its data processing and analysis pipeline, which can be used to achieve simulations of real-time gaze-based systems.
 Additionally, it integrates a range of established machine learning models, allowing researchers from diverse disciplines to generate gaze-enabled predictions without ad-vanced technical expertise.
 The overall goal is to simplify technical details and to aid the broader community interested in eye tracking research and applications in data inter-pretation, and to leverage knowledge gained from eye gaze in the creation of machine intelligence.

 # How to Cite
-Bo Fu, Kayla Chu, Angelo Ryan Soriano, Peter Gatsby, Nicolas Guardado Guardado, Ashley Jones, Matthew Halderman, BEACH-Gaze: Supporting Descriptive and Predictive Gaze Analytics in the Era of Artificial Intelligence and Advanced Data Science, Journal of Eye Movement Research, 2025 (to appear)
+Bo Fu, Kayla Chu, Angelo Ryan Soriano, Peter Gatsby, Nicolas Guardado Guardado, Ashley Jones, Matthew Halderman, BEACH-Gaze: Supporting Descriptive and Predictive Gaze Analytics in the Era of Artificial Intelligence and Advanced Data Science, Journal of Eye Movement Research 18, no. 6: 67, 2025. doi:10.3390/jemr180600672025

-# Abstract

-The purpose of this codebase is to provide an eye gaze analysis tool that utilizes machine learning algorithms to predict the fatigue level of participants.
-The codebase is compatible with Gazepoint's GP3 and GP3HD eyetrackers and uses the WEKA software collection for its data mining procedures.

 # Setup